mkdoc/mkdoc/README.md

 Stream message injection

-  -m, --message=[MSG]  Custom message, parsed as markdown.
-  -p, --prepend        Prepend message to the stream.
-  -h, --help           Display this help and exit.
-  --version            Print the version and exit.
+  -m, --message=[MSG]  Custom message, parsed as markdown -p, --prepend        Prepend message to the stream -h, --help           Display this help and exit --version            Print the version and exit

 Report bugs to https://github.com/mkdoc/mkgen/issues
 ```